Lightning-Flow-Scanner/lightning-flow-scanner-vsce/README.md

 Open the **Command Palette** and type `flowlint` to see the list of available commands.

-### Lint Flow
+### Scan Flows

-Analyze flows and flag issues that can lead to bugs or inconsistencies.
+Flag issues that can lead to bugs or inconsistencies and other potential optimisations in flows.

 ![Lint Flows Screenshot(https://raw.githubusercontent.com/RubenHalman/Force-Flow-Control/master/docs/LintFlowResults13501000.png)](https://raw.githubusercontent.com/RubenHalman/Force-Flow-Control/master/docs/LintFlowResults13501000.png)